Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

     * **Consumer insights**: traffic and metrics events are enriched with Marketplace information (product / subscription / plan / application) to help consumers filtering their traffic
     * **Traffic sampling improvement**: Traceability Agent sample traffic based on Marketplace subscription and API
-    * **External IDP connectivity**: based on the Oauth 2.0 specification, the Discovery Agent can be configure to delegate the credential provisioning to an external IDP of type keycloak or Okta
+    * **External IDP connectivity**: based on the Oauth 2.0 specification, the Discovery Agent can be configured to delegate the credential provisioning to an external IDP of type keycloak or Okta

-**Bug fixes**: Apigee agent status remains unhealthy
+**Bug fixes**: See release note

 ## [Amplify Central June 2022](/docs/amplify_relnotes/archive/20220630_ampc_relnotes/)